 Retro Square Sunglasses

 The epitome of cool, retro square sunglasses first gained popularity in the 1960s among creative types like Bob Dylan and Andy Warhol.
 In recent years, these shades have made a major comeback, and we don’t foresee them disappearing from the spotlight anytime soon.
-Spotted on everyone from Rihanna to John Mayer, retro square shades (and their clear-lens cousin) are the choice pair for all you rebels without a cause.
+Spotted on everyone from Rihanna to John Mayer, retro square shades are the choice pair for all you rebels without a cause.

 We can thank the infamous Jackie O for making oversized sunglasses a thing, and we’re so glad she did.
 Big, plastic frames in pops of black and white were the eyewear trend dominating women’s fashion in the 1960s.
 Today, oversized sunglasses come in a spectrum of shapes and styles.
 Try a pair with embellished temples, geometric frames, or keep it classic like Ashley Olsen in an all-black, square-shaped pair that’ll have you saying, “Please, no photos.”

 Jimi Hendrix, Janis Joplin, John Lennon — the hippie rockers of this decade made tinted lenses a hot trend during the ‘70s.
 Peace, love, and rose-colored shades, baby — these sunglasses were a must-have for the flower power generation.
 Musicians today, like Bono and Elton John, are still fond of wearing these shades during performances.
 Rock a pair of your own to a music festival or when you’re feeling artsy-fartsy.